dgtyPedro/dumpi-fy/README.md

  _make your music unite._

-dumpi-fy is a spotify playlist wrapper that dumps a random group of music from a playlist to another one and makes the merge process of playlists more convenient.
+This is the public repository for the spotify playlist wrapper "_dumpify_".
+Feel free to do pull requests and submissions for the next updates